FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_4.md

 cp ./target/wasm32-unknown-unknown/debug/example-plugin.wasm ./example-book/preprocessors
 ```

-Now we can look in that directory instead of compiling the bytes into our runner.
+Now we can update our runner to look in that directory instead of compiling the bytes into the binary file.

 ```rust
 // ./crates/example-runner/src/main.rs